rosineygp/lines/README.md

 ## Job keywords

-A job is defined as a hzshmap of keywords that define the job’s behavior.

-The common keywords available for jobs are:
+A job is defined as a hashmap of keywords.
+The commons keywords available for job are:

 | keyword                       | value   | description                                                |
 |-------------------------------|---------|------------------------------------------------------------|